Loken14/rag-pipelines/README.md

 ```

 3. To run a specific pipeline you will have to go that file path and then run the file.
-For example, running the dense retreival pipeline using the INSTRUCTOR-XL model
+For example, running the dense retreival pipeline using the INSTRUCTOR-XL embedding model:

 ```python
 cd src/rag_pipelines/rankers/instructor_xl/fiqa/